corbosiny/FrameStackingStreetFighter/README.md

 ### Watch Agent

-Watch Agent is a basic script that allows the user to load in a pretrained Agent and visualize it playing the game.
-It is useful to use this in conjunction with checkpoints in order to pause an Agent between episodes and view it's progress to understand if it's headed in the right direction and that things are working correctly.
+Watch Agent is a basic script that allows the user to qucikly load in a specific Agent and visualize it playing through the single player mode without having to setup an entire tournament.
+It is useful to use this in conjunction with checkpoints in order to pause an Agent between episodes and view it's progress to understand if it's headed in the right direction and if things seem to be working correctly.

 ## Json Files

-There are three json files that the gym environment reads in order to setup the high level "rules" of the emulation.
-These files are metadata.json, data.json, and scenario.json.
+There are three json files and a lua script that the gym environment reads in order to setup the emulation environment.
+These files are metadata.json, data.json, scenario.json, and reward_script.lua.

 ### Metadata.json

-The metadata.json file holds high level global information about the game environment.
+The metadata.json file can hold high level global information about the game environment.
 For now this simply tells the environment the default save state that the game ROM should launch in if none has been selected.

 ### Data.json